If you have any accessibility issues using this site, please contact us directly at email@example.com.

 The tool was developed jointly by the Georgetown University Center for Global Health Science and Security and Talus Analytics.
 The content draws from feedback from panels of international experts on outbreak preparedness and response in addition to on-going research efforts within the Center.

-A research brief describing GOAL is available here.
+A research brief describing GOAL is available here and can be cited as

 Citation and data use